Aaks-hatH/Browser-Bricker-Panel/README.md

 ### Geofencing

-Create virtual boundaries for your devices.
+Create virtual boundaries for automatic device control.

-**How to Set Up:**

-1. Access Admin Panel
-2. Navigate to **Geofencing**
-3. Enter:
+**Contact the service owner** at browserbricker@gmail.com to set up geofencing for your devices.

+**How It Works:**
+- Define a geographic area (latitude, longitude, radius)
-   - Device ID
+- Device automatically locks when leaving the area
-   - Latitude (e.g., 40.712776)
-   - Longitude (e.g., -74.005974)
-   - Radius in meters (e.g., 1000)
-4. Click **"Create Geofence"**

-**What Happens:**
-- Device checks location every heartbeat
-- If device exits boundary, automatic lock
 - Lock persists until manually released

-**Finding Coordinates:**
-1. Open Google Maps
-2. Right-click your location
-3. Click the coordinates that appear
-4. Copy latitude and longitude
+- All events logged for audit trail

 ### Location Tracking